Scarabaeus1031/NEXAH/README.md

 ![License](https://img.shields.io/badge/license-Apache%202.0-green)
 ![Focus](https://img.shields.io/badge/focus-dynamical%20systems-lightgrey)

+> A framework for discovering and navigating structure in dynamical systems.

 > **Status:** Active research system — validation and kernel integration in progress

 ---

 > NEXAH reconstructs structure, transitions, and stability
 > directly from system dynamics.

+> It reveals how systems move, where transitions occur, and when they are triggered.

 > Complex systems are not random.
 > They evolve within **structured fields that constrain motion, transitions, and outcomes**.